w-c3/lbc2-emailBot/README.md

 # LBC-EmailBot

-This bot allows us to easily email schools the LBC2 flyer
+This bot allows my school to easily send the same invitation email with the same attachment to many different schools quickly.

 MAKE SURE BEFORE YOU RUN...